Last updated: 1st November 2025

 iii) at the disclosing party’s request, the receiving party will delete all of the disclosing party’s Confidential Information (excluding your Content).
 Your Content and other Confidential Information may be retained in the receiving party’s standard backups after deletion but will remain subject to this Agreement’s confidentiality restrictions.

-12.1.
-Cotiss Intellectual Property: Neither party grants the other any rights or licenses not expressly set out in this Agreement.
-Except for the rights of use expressly granted under this Agreement, Cotiss and its licensors retain all Intellectual Property Rights in the Platform Services, any Technical Services deliverables and related Cotiss technology, templates, formats and dashboards, including any modifications or improvements to these items made by Cotiss.
+Neither party grants the other any rights or licenses not expressly set out in this Agreement.
+Except for the rights of use expressly granted under this Agreement, Cotiss and its licensors retain all worldwide rights, titles and interest, including Intellectual Property Rights in the Platform Services, any Technical Services deliverables and related Cotiss technology, coding, metadata, templates, formats and dashboards, including any modifications or improvements to these items made by Cotiss.
 You must not contest or dispute that ownership, or the validity of those Intellectual Property Rights.

-12.2.
-Ownership of Content: Title to, and all Intellectual Property Rights in, your Content (as between the parties) remains your property.
-You grant us a worldwide, non-exclusive, fully paid up, transferable, irrevocable licence to use, store, copy, modify, make available and communicate the Content for any purpose in connection with the exercise of our rights, and performance of our obligations, in accordance with this Agreement.
+Title to, and all Intellectual Property Rights in, your Content (as between the parties) remains your property.
+You grant us a worldwide, non-exclusive, fully paid up, transferable, royalty-free, irrevocable licence to use, store, copy, modify, make available and communicate the Content for any purpose in connection with the exercise of our rights, and performance of our obligations, in accordance with this Agreement.

 (a) Cotiss may: